antoniomarcosferreira/ialeis/README.md

 ---

-IA Laws - Application to convert legal texts into a data warehouse
+Application to convert legal texts into a data warehouse

 This project extracts information from the government website for purposes of analysis and study.